peace-maker/smrpg/README.md

 See the available upgrade plugins for examples.
 You can use the [example upgrade](https://github.com/peace-maker/smrpg/blob/master/scripting/upgrades/smrpg_upgrade_example.sp) as a skeleton.

 # Available upgrades
+* Antidote - Reduce duration of bad effects against you like burning, freezing or slow down.
 * Armor+ (Counter-Strike only) - Increases your maximal armor.
 * Armor Regeneration (Counter-Strike only) - Regenerates armor every second.
 * Damage+ - Deal additional damage on enemies.